 Significant financial crises are almost always preceded by a long period of economic stability during which financial institutions lower their credit standards (as explained in Tymoigne 2009a), which decreases the effective protection provided by a given buffer.
 Today, despite the recent crisis, several bankers argue that their less restrictive lending standards were necessary for business survival in a competitive environment.
 Lloyd Blankfein, CEO of Goldman Sachs, stated: “I regret that we participated in transactions that brought too much leverage into the world….
 But those were the standards of the moment” (Blankfein in Vikraman and Nair 2010).
 Previously, he made very similar comments: “We rationalized and justified the downward pricing of risk….
 We did so because our self-interest in preserving and extending our market share, as competitors, sometimes blinds us—especially when exuberance is at its peak” (Blankfein 2009).

 Charles O. Prince III, former CEO of Citibank, recognized that his bank was involved in dangerous financial practices that contributed significantly to the crisis.
 In his view, the bank was merely responding to the demands of hedge funds, institutional investors, and private equity funds, which were seeking high returns through leveraged buy-outs and exotic mortgage-related deals.
-And he believed its practices were justified: “When the music stops, in terms of liquidity, things will be complicated.
+Prince believed Citibank’s practices were justified: “When the music stops, in terms of liquidity, things will be complicated.
 But as long as the music is playing, you’ve got to get up and dance.
 We’re still dancing” (Prince in Nakamoto and Wighton 2007).
 John Maynard Keynes (1936, 157) understood this phenomenon.
 More than 80 years ago, he wrote: “Worldly wisdom teaches that it is better for reputation to fail conventionally than to succeed unconventionally.”

 As the effectiveness of a given level of buffers declines because of the increased riskiness of financial deals (in terms of assets and liabilities), institutions also have an incentive to lower the available buffers.
 Indeed, a long period of stability means that default rate will be low, profitability will be high and other financial information will be positive.
 Thus, a long period of stability will lead to lower financial buffers, not necessarily because of irrationality and other “biases” but simply because the economy is performing better.
 Moreover, over long period of stability, this tendency is all the more pervasive because the data used in the calculation of necessary buffers rarely looks back beyond two years, thus excluding financial crises (Gallati 2003: 362).
 In addition, bankers make predictions over a limited time horizon, typically one year for credit risk and only a few days or months for portfolio value at risk (Gallati 2003: 146, 371ff., 384).
 The result is buffers appropriate for only minor financial problems.
 This problem is reinforced by the fact that predictions are backward looking rather than forward looking and so fail to account for the implications of increased risk taking on the asset and liability sides of balance sheets.
-Recently, all these dynamics have driven loan-loss reserves lower than at any time since 1985, even though the quality of loans declined dramatically (A.M.
+Prior to the recent collapse, these dynamics drove loan-loss reserves lower than at any time since 1985, even though the quality of loans declined dramatically (A.M.
 Best 2007).

 Profitability and Required Buffers